Chia-Network/chia-docs/docs/02architecture/p2p-system.md

 ![chia-architecture](/img/chia-network-architecture.png)

 The above diagram shows Chia's network architecture.
 A single machine can run more than one of these processes.
-In fact, the default configuration is to run four processes together: farmer, full Node, harvester, and wallet.
-Many farmers will also choose to run the Electron GUI and pool processes.
-Additionally, a few farmers, especially those with multi-PiB farms, will choose to run a timelord.
+In fact, the default configuration is to run four processes together: Farmer, Full Node, Harvester, and Wallet.
+Many farmers will also choose to run the Electron GUI and Pool processes.
+Additionally, a few farmers, especially those with multi-PiB farms, will choose to run a Timelord.

 Let's discuss each of these processes, and the protocols that connect them, separately.